htaki/GT_Whatflix/README.txt

 	2. Search words is a non-empty string array.
 	3. For recommendations: A field called 'AppearedInSearchs' is added in movies collection which is incremented each time the movie is appeared in the user's recommended search.
 		This adds to the relevance of the search.
+	4. No partial matches.
+	5. User preference is stored in memory (from user_preferences.json).

 Application Url:
 http://whatflix.herokuapp.com